 On August 12, 2021, Vietnam notified a draft Circular amending the Food Additives Circular and other Food Safety Regulations to the SPS Committee as G/SPS/N/VNM/123.
 The draft Amendment proposes the immediate update of the List of Permissible Food Additives in Vietnam as soon as Codex updates its standards on food additives.
-As of May 2022, the Vietnam Food Administration (VFA) stated that MOH has not issued the Amendment as they continue to review the list of permissible processing aids.
+As of May 2023, the Vietnam Food Administration (VFA) stated that MOH continues to review a part of this draft Circular regulating recommended dietary allowances (RDA) for vitamins and minerals, thus the Ministry hasn't completed the Amendment.
 Post continues to monitor the Amendment and will provide updates on this issue.